Natural capital & ecosystem services

 Stewart’s background in planning, coupled with his responsibility for the ecology team, enables him to engage with and guide clients with respect to the new mandatory Biodiversity Net Gain requirements which are part of our planning legislation.
 As a member of the EIC Natural Capital Task force Stewart interacts with the policy influencers involved in Natural Capital, such as DEFRA, and is able to share this insight about the future horizon for Natural Capital with clients.

-Scott is a Principal Ecologist with over 24 years of experience in environmental consulting and scientific research.
+Scott is a Technical Director Ecologist with over 24 years of experience in environmental consulting and scientific research.
 His early experience included research that has provided him with the technical background necessary to lead and manage ecological teams in the performance of scientifically robust ecological surveys and investigations.
 Scott directs teams of scientists to achieve client’s goals and he has managed and delivered numerous technical survey projects throughout Western Australia.
 Scott also has expertise in agriculture and agroforestry through plant water relations and nutrient research.